zeroknowledgediscovery/zedwiki/methods/Work with pgfplot colorbars.md

 ## One color bar with two set of scales
 This is needed for the snapshot figure in the `nncomput_` project.
-For four of datasets (Weather and the Crimes), we have two types of events, and we used jet and reverted jet as the colormap for the density plots of the two types.
+For four of datasets (Weather and the Crimes), we have two types of events, and we used jet and inverted jet as the colormap for the density plots of the two types.
 Since we have limited space, we only want to put one color bars, and hence the color bar has to have two scales.
-Again, this may not be the most neat and elegant solution.

 In this solution, we make a `groupplot` of two axis.
 We set the dimension of the axis to be 0 so that we only have colorbars.
 We position the first color bar under its axis and the second one, above.